 Clive McKay was employed as Warden at Noss National Nature Reserve (Noss is an island to the east of Bressay, Shetland).
-In the afternoon of Tuesday, 25th June 1985, Mr and Mrs P. Leward, who were on a visit to Noss, informed Clive they had seen a waxwing while on a walk about the island.
+In the afternoon of Tuesday, 25th June 1985, Mr and Mrs P. Leward, who were on a visit to Noss, informed Clive they had seen a waxwing while taking a walk about the island.
 The time of year caused him to suspect it was probably an escape.
-Nevertheless, Clive set off for the island's north coast in search of the bird and found it feeding in Thrift on the top of a sheltered rocky head-land.
+Nevertheless, Clive set off for the island's north coast in search of the bird and found it feeding in Thrift on the top of a sheltered rocky headland.
 It was obviously not a Bohemian Waxwing, having no white on the primaries, and possessing pale sulphur-yellow underparts.
 Relying on a limited knowledge of Nearctic species he suspected it was a Cedar Waxwing.
 He took a description, then left to alert local birders but found none at home.
 Next he telephoned Keith Clarkson in Sheffield who had spent time studying Brünnich's Guillemots in Newfoundland during Summer 1982.
 Keith told him that Cedar Waxwing is migratory and he had seen small flocks on his study island in June, well away from their normal habitat.

 Clive consulted the Shell Guide to the Birds of Britain and Ireland and was surprised to discover several Nearctic passers had been recorded in Britain in June and he began to consider the real possibility the bird was a genuine vagrant.
 It was still present the following day when, along with Susan Crosthwaite, he watched and photographed it from 08:30 to 10:30, concluding there were no signs of previous captivity evident.
-When looked for on the 27th it could not be found, nor any time after that.
+When looked for on the 27th it could not be found, nor at any time after that.

 Some doubts about the provenance of this bird meant it was originally placed in Category D by the BOURC.
-However, the occurrence of a second Cedar Waxwing for Britain in Nottingham in 1996 led to a re-examination of the status of the bird on Noss, and as a result it was promoted to Category A. To date there have been a further 13 published records for the Western Palearctic, mostly in the Azores.
+However, the occurrence of a second Cedar Waxwing for Britain in Nottingham in 1996 led to a re-examination of the status of the bird on Noss, and as a result it was promoted to Category A.